aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/autofit-columns-and-rows-while-loading-html-in-workbook/_index.md

     // Save the workbook in xlsx format wb.Save(outDir + u"outputWithout_AutoFitColsAndRows.xlsx");

-    // Specify the HTMLLoadOptions and set AutoFitColsAndRows = true HtmlLoadOptions opts;
+    // Specify the HtmlLoadOptions and set AutoFitColsAndRows = true HtmlLoadOptions opts;
     opts.SetAutoFitColsAndRows(true);

-    // Load memory stream into workbook with the above HTMLLoadOptions Workbook wbWithOptions(ms, opts);
+    // Load memory stream into workbook with the above HtmlLoadOptions Workbook wbWithOptions(ms, opts);

     // Save the workbook in xlsx format